CxRes/events-query-test/sections/introduction.md

 {: #events-query-fetch-example sourcecode-name="events-query-fetch-example.js" title="Events Query fetch example"}

 {: #intro-conneg}
-Unlike other HTTP based event-notification mechanisms, {{&protocol}} supports content negotiation for notifications, just like representations.
+Unlike other event-notification mechanisms, {{&protocol}} supports content negotiation for notifications, just like representations.
 Thus, the {{&protocol}} Protocol preserves the flexibility of interaction afforded by HTTP and extends it to event-notifications.

 {: #intro-sync}
-When combined with suitable data synchronization mechanisms like Conflict Free Replicated Data Types (CRDT) or Operational Transforms (OT), event-notifications can be used create representations that are "live" for user agents.
-This has the potential to immensely simplify the task of programming multi-author distributed real-time applications.
+When combined with suitable data synchronization technologies like Conflict Free Replicated Data Types (CRDT) or Operational Transforms (OT), event-notifications can be used to create "live" representations.
+This can immensely simplify the task of programming multi-author distributed real-time applications.